zlypher/msbuild-basics/README.md

 </Project>
 ```

 Let's simply output the value of the given parameter.
 The parameter itself can be specified via an option during the command line call.
+Apart from that, parameters can be used interchangeably with properties.

 ```console
 $ MSBuild demo.csproj /t:TargetThree /p:ParameterOne="Hello from params"